arrayoutofbounds/terminal-panel/README.md

 terminal-panel-uoa
 ==============

  A terminal interface and status icon.
 Fork of terminal-panel.
-Added API that allows any package to make a terminal in all OS.
+Added API that allows any package to make a terminal, pass it a command and see the output (all via code).
+Works for Windows,Linux and OSX.
+No Dependencies.

 ## How to use the API